 - Kantbot.
 2017c.
 “Chic Necromancy.”
 Medium.

 - Kittler, Friedrich.
 1999.
 Gramophone, Film, Typewriter.
 Translated by Geoffrey Winthrop-Young and Michael Wutz.
-Stanford: Stanford, 1999.
+Stanford: Stanford University Press.

 - Liu, Lydia.
 2010.
 The Freudian Robot: Digital Media and the Future of the Unconscious.
-Chicago: University of Chicago, 2010.
+Chicago: University of Chicago Press.